 On December 8, 2022, the Contractor began in Span 1 installation of the interior and exterior border cables.
 On January 18, 2023, the Contractor completed installation of the border cables in Span 1, except at the South Tower interface and the Pylon S1 interface.
 On January 23, 2023, the Contractor began installing the temporary auxiliary cables between the interior and exterior border cables in preparation for the net installation.
-On January 23, 2023, the Contractor began installing the net between the Span 1 interior and exterior border cables.
-On February 24, 2023, the Contractor began installing the end panel net support and net between Panel Points 0 and 2 near Pylon S1.
+On January 23, 2023, the Contractor began installing the temporary auxiliary cables between the interior and exterior border cables in preparation for the net installation.
+On January 23, 2023, the Contractor began installing the end panel net support and net between Panel Points 0 and 2 near Pylon S1.
 On April 5, 2023, installation and final sewing at the end panel near Pylon S1 was completed.
 On April 5, 2023, the Contractor began final sewing of the net in Span 1 between Panel Point 2 near Pylon S1 and Panel Point 39 near the South Tower, working north.
 On September 29, 2023, the sewing for this portion of Span 1 was completed.
+On October 4, 2024, the Contractor finished installation of the SDNS at the end panels near the South Main Tower between Panel Point 39 and Panel Point 43 on the east side.
+On October 17, 2024, the Contractor finished installation of the west side untensioned SDNS at this location remains.

 On January 18, 2023, the Contractor began installing the temporary access platform (E-Plat) on the west side of Suspension Bridge Span 4 in preparation for the net support installation near the North Main Tower.
 On March 17, 2023, the Contractor completed installation of the end panel net support at Panel Point 39' on the west side of Span 4.
 On March 16, 2023, the Contractor installed the temporary side traveler for use in installing the border cables and net.
 On April 5, 2023, the Contractor completed installing the interior and exterior border cables, and on April 6, 2023, began installing the net.
 On April 20, 2023, the Contractor began final sewing of the SDNS nets on the west side of Span 4.
 On May 17, 2023, the Contractor completed sewing the SDNS net on the west side of Span 4 between Panel Points 0' to 39'.
 On March 14, 2024, the Contractor re-started work installing west side lower lever access (E-Plat) to complete work for end panel net support arms.
 On August 6, 2024, the Contractor finished installing the end panel net support on the west side and started to install border cables and SDNS net.
-This work is progressing.
+This work was completed on September 5, 2024.
+On September 3, 2024, the Contractor began installation of the untensioned SDNS net between the west end panel and North Main Tower.
+On September 26, 2024, this work was completed.
+On